jasonaaronwilson/omni-c/README.md

 can't define all of the behavior in a piece of code, that is fine, explicitly pass in behavior via closures.

+(The initial compiler is using hand-written (inline) functions like to_field_node() and to_node() which do dynamic type-checking - kind of like ugly typed-union's on obviously a little code-gen and you might have something more explicit than Go's `any` but maybe not as type super awesomeness as a "tagged union" in ML).

 ## Features Removed from Standard C

 1. many types of silent type conversions
-1. switch fall through (and Duff's device is therefore certainly not pretty but may still work efficiently...)
+1. switch fall through (and probably therefore Duff's device unless you want to write some gotos and hope the compiler does that right thing)
-1. the special `[]` syntax for array types (since we have multiple types of arrays which are basically necessary to avoid an entire class of safety problems but still allow C interop). `[]` are still useable to access an element of an array as well (as they are available with other collections like hashtable).
-1. many obsolete keywords like `register` and the `auto` storage specifier (`static` is now specified as an attribute allowed on local variables).
+1. [] is going to become "syntatic sugar" instead of the dangerous (though well defined in terms of the transformation) syntatic sugar it already is.
+Certain kinds of profiling might be able to point out where [] is more expensive than say lg-n so it shouldn't completely shock the sensibilities of old-timers (and more importantly the right data-structure is used).
+1. some obsolete keywords like `register` will continue to have no function but we will go further and simply eliminate them for most backends and let them do their "thing"
 1. octal - still supported but requires the "0o" prefix.
-Octal bugs are not that common overall but it is worth making things more consistent anyways.
+Octal bugs are not that common overall but it is worth making things more consistent anyways. --allow-ocatal=true and be used when porting code.
 1. VLA - since we don't have default arrays, VLA arrays kind of don't make sense.
 This doesn't mean that VLA will not be utilized in certain contexts by generated code.

 ## Rationale

-The biggest change from C is probably generic structures and functions and that's what I am experimenting with here the most despite these being readily available in most C derived languages.
-Without inheritance these become much simpler than one might expect and hence we are keeping with the simplicity aspect of the C language.
+The biggest change from C is probably generic structures and generic functions and that's what I am experimenting with here the most despite these being readily available in most C derived languages.
+Without inheritance these become much simpler than one might expect in terms of the type system and hence we are keeping with the simplicity aspect of the C language.

 The aging C standard library can feel bloated while still being insufficient for modern programming.
-One of the largest C programs, the Linux kernel, doesn't even use the C standard library!
+One of the largest C programs, the Linux kernel, doesn't even use the C standard library.

 One reason may be that large parts of the C standard library is just a wrapper around calling into the kernel and the kernel probably wouldn't want to call into itself in the exact same way (though there is something interesting about the kernel being able to call itself via a standard library that has the same interface as user code).

 If the C standard library was better organized (aka modular) and more powerful, the Linux kernel would *want* to use *parts* of that library.
+(Certainly not the raw IO parts...)

 Namespaces and libraries immediately confer code organization benefits to Omni C and we should apply the same to the standard library by